 It’s important to have a health care team that you feel comfortable with and that has the expertise you need.
-The Welcome Center is here to help.
+We are here to help.
 Our friendly staff members have information on the hundreds of medical experts at UW Health ready to serve you.
 Our team can also help you transfer records and make appointments.

 Finding a doctor that’s right for you